L. E. J. Brouwer

 Brouwer also became a major figure in the philosophy of intuitionism, a constructivist school of mathematics which argues that math is a cognitive construct rather than a type of objective truth.
 This position led to the Brouwer–Hilbert controversy, in which Brouwer sparred with his formalist colleague David Hilbert.
 Brouwer's ideas were subsequently taken up by his student Arend Heyting and Hilbert's former student Hermann Weyl.
+In addition to his mathematical work, Brouwer also published the short philosophical tract Life, Art, and Mysticism (1905).